-Whether you are a player or a participant, sport is a large part of the lives of many Australians.
+For many Australians, sport is a large part of every day life - whether it's playing it, watching the game on TV or heading along to support your team at the game.
 Regular exercise not only promotes good health but it also provides opportunities for social interaction.
 However, along with these positives sometimes comes the negatives, such as nasty, unwanted injuries.So, are you entitled to any compensation as a result of sustaining such an injury, as the resulting of a sporting accident?
 In this article we answer this very question, as well as examine when you may be able to claim as a spectator at an event.

 We are all too familiar with sporting accidents, and the injuries sustained by high profile sports players.
 Just the other week Newcastle Jets goalkeeper Mark Birighitti lost 4 teeth and required 40 stiches after receiving a boot to the face.
 His skipper Nigel Boogaard has called for greater protection for goalkeepers as they routinely put their bodies on the line.
 This injury follows a participant of the Iconic Bridge to Bridge water skiing race in Grafton being critically injured after his head has heavily impacted with the water.